headzoo/surf/README.md

 Surf
 ====
 Surf is a Go (golang) library that implements a virtual browser that you can control pragmatically.
 Just like a real browser you can open pages, follow links, bookmark pages, submit forms, and many other things.
-Surf is modeled after John J. Lee's Python library [mechanize](https://github.com/jjlee/mechanize).
+Surf is modeled after Andy Lester's Perl module [WWW::Mechanize](http://search.cpan.org/~ether/WWW-Mechanize-1.73/lib/WWW/Mechanize.pm).

 * [Installation](#installation)